What is a solar energy farm and how does it work?

 Tillbridge Solar would connect into the National Grid at Cottam Substation.
 The decommissioning of the previous coal-fired power station on this site has provided additional spare grid connection capacity and the opportunity for the region to play an important role in renewable energy generation in years to come.

-How big will the project be?
+How big will the Scheme be?

-Where is the project located?
+Where is the Scheme located?

 Given other solar projects in Lincolnshire, why is Tillbridge Solar situated here?